Lockheed Martin eyes UK submarine hunter competition

 Muir said he expected Lockheed’s proposal to be “significantly” cheaper, however.

-The British government has committed to NATO’s defense spending pledge of two percent of GDP for the next five years, but the MOD will be under pressure to opt for the most cost effective option as it juggles spending on a number of big projects, such as fighter jets for new aircraft carriers, and at a time when the country wants to shrink is budget deficit.
+The British government has committed to NATO’s defence spending pledge of two percent of GDP for the next five years, but the MOD will be under pressure to opt for the most cost effective option as it juggles spending on a number of big projects, such as fighter jets for new aircraft carriers, and at a time when the country wants to shrink is budget deficit.
+(Editing by Mark Potter)